DasIch/editor/README.rst

-Editor is a project that aims to explore and implement cutting edge text editing technologies, eventually creating a text editor that - in the opinion of it's authors - surpasses other, currently existing text editors and IDEs.
+Editor is a project that aims to explore and implement cutting edge text editing technologies, eventually creating a text editor that - in the opinion of its authors - surpasses other, currently existing text editors and IDEs.

 The goal of this project is to create a text editing experience that is close to that of editors such as vim or emacs when it comes to text manipulation,